rejhgadellaa/rgmuii-audio/README.md

 # \<rgmuii-audio\>

-A wrapper around the html audio element
+A Polymer wrapper around the html audio element

 ## Install the Polymer-CLI